-- 10. See, for example, the presentation on the "Recent Customs Valuation Cases: A Spirited Discussion With the CCRA", made by Robert G. Kreklewetz and David DuBrule (CCRA), at the Canadian Importers Association's April 6, 2000 Emerging Issues in Customs Conference (Toronto, Ontario).
+- 9. See, for example, the presentation on the "Purchaser in Canada Regulations" made by Robert G. Kreklewetz and Stuart MacDonald (CBSA), at the Canadian Importers Association's May 11, 1999 Emerging Issues in Customs Conference (Toronto, Ontario).
+Please contact the presenter if you would like copies of this presentation. - 10.
+See, for example, the presentation on the "Recent Customs Valuation Cases: A Spirited Discussion With the CCRA", made by Robert G. Kreklewetz and David DuBrule (CBSA), at the Canadian Importers Association's April 6, 2000 Emerging Issues in Customs Conference (Toronto, Ontario).
 This presentation was also updated and presented at the same Canadian Association of Importers and Exporters conference on April 5, 2001.
 Please contact the presenter if you would like copies of this presentation. - 11.
-The "price paid or payable" for the goods will generally start with the "transfer price" determined under the importer's requisite transfer pricing analysis. - See again: Customs Valuation: a Comparative Look at Current Canadian, U.S. & E.U.
+The "price paid or payable" for the goods will generally start with the "transfer price" determined under the importer's requisite transfer pricing analysis. - 12.
+See again: Customs Valuation: a Comparative Look at Current Canadian, U.S. & E.U.
 Issues, Robert G. Kreklewetz, A Paper presented at the 1996 CICA Annual Symposium in Ottawa, Ontario (Sep 29 - Oct 2, 1996). - 13.
-While initially meant as a "sword" for use by the IRS in combating possible tax avoidance strategies amongst related parties (e.g., importing at a low price, but selling for income tax purposes at a much higher price), the rules may also be available to taxpayers as a "shield", preventing U.S. Customs and the IRS from arriving at similarly asymmetrical results.
+While initially meant as a "sword" for use by the IRS in combating possible tax avoidance strategies amongst related parties (e.g., importing at a low price, but selling for income tax purposes at a much higher price), the rules may also be available to taxpavers as a "shield", preventing U.S. Customs and the IRS from arriving at similarly asymmetrical results.